heyitsvajid/Crowdsourcing_Marketplace_MySQL/README.md

 Individual assignment for CMPE 273 - Enterprise Distributed Systems course during Software Engineering.
 ```

-## Goal

-* The goal is to build a distributed enterprise web application which enables the user not only to upload , star/unstar or delete files/folders but also share files/folders to other users, create groups, add/edit/delete members and view their own activity timeline.

 ## User stories:

 * I can Sign Up, Sign In and Logout from application.